Friday, May 02, 2008

 The Knitalong will begin January 1, 2006.
 Cara of http://www.januaryone.com/ will be setting up a knitalong blog so members only can post their progress there.

-Am KaminThe pattern book is call "nitsuto ni koishite shimada toshiyuki no se ta butsuku dentou nitsuto no atarashii densetsu ~ by shimada toshiyuki"
+We will be knitting from a Japanese language pattern book.
+The aran cardigan pattern: Am KaminThe pattern book is call "nitsuto ni koishite shimada toshiyuki no se ta butsuku dentou nitsuto no atarashii densetsu ~ by shimada toshiyuki"

 a.k.a.
 New Style of Heirloom Knitting